Rohit2216/TailNode-Python/README.md

-# Project Title
+# TailNode

 This is the backend API for an E-commerce application.
-It provides various endpoints for managing products, categories, user authentication, carts, orders, and more.
+It provides various endpoints for managing products, categories, user authentication, carts, orders, and more, using MySQL as the database.

 ## Table of Contents